 The various of reports of the Royal Commission can be found following this link:

-The link to FASEA's code of Ethics is:
+The link to Code of Ethics for Finanical Planning is:

 You may need to consult journal databases for relevant information and materials.
 These can be accessed through library website, Google Scholar and other sites such as Emerald and Science Direct.
 Please ask the unit convenor for assistance if you are unfamiliar with searching for journals and journal articles.

 Submission of assessment items